Herbert Gutman: Research focus and critical assessment

 Herbert Gutman focused on the history of workers and slaves in the United States.
 He is considered one of the co-founders and primary proponents of the "new labor history," a school of thought that believes ordinary people have not received the proper amount of attention from historians.
 He developed a critique of the "Commons school" of labor history that focused on markets and minimized other factors such as technological or cultural changes and working people themselves.

 Gutman has been criticized for his quasi-Marxist theoretical leanings.
-It is clear that at one time he may have been an academic Marxist.
 But by the late 1950s, he had moved away from Marxism.
 Instead, he retained "what he called 'a really good set of questions' that Marx had inspired (e.g., what were workers, not just leaders, doing on a day-to-day basis?).
 These questions reshaped labor history and also appealed to students of Afro-American history."

 Gutman was often criticized for overemphasizing the experiences of working people and blacks as historical agents, and "sometimes summarily dismissed as a 'romantic' and lacking in sophisticated 'theory'…".

 Gutman is best known for two major studies of slavery in America: Slavery and the Numbers Game: A Critique of "Time on the Cross" (1975) and The Black Family in Slavery and Freedom, 1750–1925 (1976), and for Work, Culture and Society in Industrializing America (1976).